-How To Study For NMLS Exam And Pass It The First Time

-(OUTDATED)

 How To Study For NMLS Exam And Pass It The First Time: Practice Exams And More Practice Exams

-I was beginning to feel more confident by the day, but I still wanted another resource to study from and I reached out to my good friend Gustan Cho at The Money Store and asked if he had any materials that would be helpful for me, and he came through in a major way.
-He was able to get me 2 separate 100 question practice quizzes as well as a 160+ slide powerpoint PDF “Refresher Course.”
+I was beginning to feel more confident by the day.
+I still wanted another resource to study from.
+I reached out to my good friend Gustan Cho at Gustan Cho Associates Mortgage Group Asked if he had any materials that would be helpful for me.
+He came through in a major way.
+He was able to get me 2 separate 100 question practice quizzes as well as a 160+ slide PowerPoint PDF “Refresher Course.”
 I immediately took Exam #1 and scored an 80/100 followed by Exam #2 and scored an 81/100.
 These scores fell right in line with where I was on my study quizzes.
 These might be “Passing” but it was still pretty close to that 75% needed to pass, and if I messed up on a handful of questions on test day I would be sunk.
-I took the time over the next couple days to go over all the quizzes I took previously that I didn’t get an 80% or better on and I retook them to scores of 90%+.
+I took the time over the next couple of days to go over all the quizzes I took previously that I didn’t get an 80% or better on and I retook them to scores of 90%+.
 Now my confidence was building by the minute and I finished up with retaking the 100 question exams to scores of 91% and 88% respectively.
 Now I got it, I am going to pass this test!

 How To Study For NMLS Exam And Pass It The First Time: Test Day

-How To Study For NMLS Exam And Pass It The First Time: Advice By Bob Vogel
+Advice On How To Study For NMLS Exam

-Bob Vogel is a senior writer for Gustan Cho Associates and a veteran practicing accountant and we are extremely grateful for Bob in writing this article on how to study for NMLS Exam And Pass It For The First Time.
-Bob Vogel is one of those professionals who is a jack of all trades and master of them all.
-I have met Bob Vogel when he came to me for a mortgage loan several years ago and have been the best of friends since the minute I met him.
-One of Bob Vogel’s most important passion in life is helping others.
-Bob saw that there are so many hard working folks who have had financial issues at one time or another and had a rather difficult time qualifying for a mortgage loan.
-Many people Bob Vogel knew, including himself, went to banks and other lenders to be told that they did not qualify for a home loan due to their mortgage lender overlays .
-Bob Vogel was intrigued on how I specialized in helping mortgage loan borrowers and how I did not have any mortgage lender overlays on FHA Loans and Conventional mortgage loan programs that he decided to commit himself in getting his NMLS mortgage license.
-Once Bob has committed to take on the job with The Money Store and studied very hard while he was employed full time as an accounting manager with many duties and responsibilities.
-We are blessed and extremely proud to have such a talented professional to be a senior writer for Gustan Cho Associates Commercial And Residential Mortgage Informational Center and a fellow licensed mortgage loan originator for The Money Store .
-We look forward to the blogs that Bob Vogel will be writing in the coming days and weeks.
+Michael Gracz is the National Sales Manager of Gustan Cho Associates Mortgage Group.
+Mike is also a contributing writer and editor for Gustan Cho Associates.
+Michael Gracz is a veteran seasoned practicing loan officer.
+Gustan Cho Associates is extremely grateful to Mike Gracz for writing this article on how to study for NMLS Exam And Pass It For The First Time.
+Mike is one of those professionals who is a jack of all trades and master of them all.
+One of Mike’s most important passions in life is helping others.
+Michael saw that there are so many hard-working folks who have had financial issues at one time or another and had a rather difficult time qualifying for a mortgage loan.
+Many people Mike knows went to banks and other lenders to be told that they did not qualify for a home loan due to their mortgage lender overlays.
+Michael was intrigued by how I specialized in helping mortgage borrowers and how I did not have any lender overlays on FHA and Conventional mortgage loan programs that he decided to commit himself to get his NMLS mortgage license.
+We are blessed and extremely proud to have such a talented professional to be a senior writer for Gustan Cho Associates and a fellow licensed mortgage loan originator.
+We look forward to the blogs that Mike will be writing in the coming days and weeks.
 Stay Tuned!!!!